kyma-project/test-infra/development/kaniko-build/README.md

   cache-run-layers: true
 ```

-## Building multiple variants of the same image
+## Build multiple variants of the same image

 The tool also includes the functionality of re-using the same `Dockerfile` to concurrently build different variants of the same image.
 `variants.yaml` is the file that contains pre-defined set of the same `ARG` substitutions with different values.